-In conducting multiple SWE Global Membership Focus Groups during January of 2019, data was gathered to identify the engagement and satisfaction level of members born outside of the United States with the following: SWE membership, SWE local activities and conferences, leadership and learning, and the SWE image.
+In conducting multiple SWE Global Membership Focus Groups during January of 2019, data was gathered to identify the engagement and satisfaction level of members born outside of the United States with the following: K-12 Outreach resources for SWE members, SWE local activities and conferences, leadership and learning, and the SWE image.
 Participants were also given the opportunity to identify ways SWE could improve its engagement with global members (both living inside and outside of the United States).

 Through this effort, feedback was gathered to inform SWE as it seeks to improve the resources it provides to SWE members born outside of the U.S. For this research effort, SWE also sought to identify how SWE members born outside of the U.S. could be partners to SWE in expanding its global community outside of the United States.